Kidney transplantation: Living donors

-Exchanges and chains are a novel approach to expand the living donor pool.
-In February 2012, this novel approach to expand the living donor pool resulted in the largest chain in the world, involving 60 participants organized by the National Kidney Registry.
-In 2014 the record for the largest chain was broken again by a swap involving 70 participants.
+Exchanges (swaps) and chains are an approach to expand the living donor pool.
+In February 2012, this approach to expand the living donor pool resulted in the then-longest chain in the world involving 60 participants, organized by the National Kidney Registry.
+In 2014, the record for the longest chain was broken again by a swap involving 70 participants.
 The acceptance of altruistic donors has enabled chains of transplants to form.
 Kidney chains are initiated when an altruistic donor donates a kidney to a patient who has a willing but incompatible donor.
-This incompatible donor then 'pays it forward' and passes on the generosity to another recipient who also had a willing but incompatible donor.
+The incompatible donor then "pays it forward" and passes on the generosity to another recipient who also had a willing but incompatible donor.
 Michael Rees from the University of Toledo developed the concept of open-ended chains.
 This was a variation of a concept developed at Johns Hopkins University.
 On 30 July 2008, an altruistic donor kidney was shipped via commercial airline from Cornell to UCLA, thus triggering a chain of transplants.
 The shipment of living donor kidneys, computer-matching software algorithms, and cooperation between transplant centers has enabled long-elaborate chains to be formed.

-In 2004 the FDA approved the Cedars-Sinai High Dose IVIG therapy which reduces the need for the living donor to be the same blood type (ABO compatible) or even a tissue match.
+In 2004, the FDA approved the Cedars-Sinai High Dose IVIG therapy which reduces the need for the living donor to be the same blood type (ABO compatible) or even a tissue match.
 The therapy reduced the incidence of the recipient's immune system rejecting the donated kidney in highly sensitized patients.

-In carefully screened kidney donors, survival and the risk of end-stage renal disease appear to be similar to those in the general population.
-However, some more recent studies suggest that lifelong risk of chronic kidney disease is several-fold higher in kidney donors although the absolute risk is still very small.
+A 2009 study published in the New England Journal of Medicine found that for carefully screened kidney donors, survival and the risk of end-stage renal disease appear to be similar to those in the general population.
+However, some more recent studies suggest that the lifelong-risk of chronic kidney disease is several-fold higher in kidney donors, although the absolute risk is still very small.

-A 2017 article in the New England Journal of Medicine suggests that persons with only one kidney, including those who have donated a kidney for transplantation, should avoid a high protein diet and limit their protein intake to less than one gram per kilogram body weight per day in order to reduce the long-term risk of chronic kidney disease.
+A 2017 article in the New England Journal of Medicine suggests that persons with only one kidney, including those who have donated a kidney for transplantation, should avoid a high protein diet and limit their protein intake to less than one gram per kilogram body weight per day to reduce the long-term risk of chronic kidney disease.
 Women who have donated a kidney have a higher risk of gestational hypertension and preeclampsia than matched nondonors with similar indicators of baseline health.